Paradoxides: Description

 The exoskeleton of Paradoxides is large to very large, relatively flat, and about one and a half times longer than wide, with greatest width across the genal spines.
 The cephalon is close to semicircular with long genal spines developed from the posterolateral corners of the cephalon.
 Depending on species the facial sutures are of variable length behind the palpebral lobes.
 The preocular sections of the facial suture follows a slight S-curve and intersect the anterior cephalic margin in front of the eye.
 Four pairs of glabellar furrows are usually present, the posterior two pairs (1p and 2p) are transglabellar.
 3p and 4p furrows short with 4p commonly directed forwards and outwards to intersect axial furrows opposite maximum glabellar width.
 Palpebral lobes are short and of variable length.
-Hypostoma in some species is fused with the rostral plate, e.g. in Paradoxides davidis Salter (1863, op. cit.), a character that distinguishes the genus from all other trilobites, except in some Cambrian Corynexochida such as Oryctocephalus and Fieldaspis.
+Hypostoma in some species is fused with the rostral plate, e.g. in Paradoxides davidis, a character that distinguishes the genus from all other trilobites, except in some Cambrian Corynexochida such as Oryctocephalus and Fieldaspis.

-Thorax consists of 19-21 segments; axis about as wide as each of the pleurae, excluding pleural spines which curve backwards and slightly increase in length towards posterior.
+Thorax consists of 19–21 segments; axis about as wide as each of the pleurae, excluding pleural spines which curve backwards and slightly increase in length towards posterior.
 Spines on rear thoracic segment twice as long, often more, than associated pleurae and extending well beyond the pygidium.

 Pygidium is small with one or two axial rings and may be partially or completely fused to the last thoracic segment.
 The axis does not reach the rear margin of the pygidium and defines a U-shaped pleural field.